-We were recently informed of Ms. Scheline’s August 1st Facebook post regarding the lawsuit she’s in.
+We were recently informed of Ms. Sherry Scheline’s August 1st Facebook post regarding the lawsuit she’s in.
 Here is the breakdown of those statements and our response:

 We purchased McCall Weddings in December of 2013.
 The company dated back to 2010, and carried with it common-law trademark rights.
-Ms. Scheline started McWed two months later, after working for us for approximately 4 months.
+Sherry Scheline started McWed two months later, after working for us for approximately 4 months.

 The original lawsuit was not just over a hashtag, but several infringements, some of which nobody in the industry used except Ms. Scheline.
 In addition to using the hashtags #McCallWeddings, #McCallWeddingAndEvents and #McCallWeddingAndEventPlanning, she also: